allysakarr/VBA-stock-analysis/README.md

 # Summary
 To conclude these results for Steve, DQ dropped a large amount in 2018.
 I would advise Steve to encourage his parents to allocate their funds to other companies to get the best return on their investment.
-Specifically, the companies "ENPH" and "RUN" contiually had positive returns, meaning that I would recommend investing more in these companies over soley in DQ.
+Specifically, the companies "ENPH" and "RUN" contiually had positive returns, meaning that I would recommend investing more in these companies over investing soley in DQ.

 In regards to refactoring the code as I did for efficiency and time-saving purposes, I recognize there can be pros and cons to this method.